Stripe Co-Founders John and Patrick Collison. Source: stripe.com

 Does this mean that all Stripe employees will be required to sell their shares?

 No. Stripe employees will not be required to sell their shares in this tender offer.
-If that were the case, the round would be for $55 billion, or the entire value of the company, not $4 billion.
+If that were the case, the round would be for $50 billion, or the entire value of the company, not $6.5 billion.
 The purpose of this funding round is to bring in fresh capital from new investors and to facilitate a liquidity event, allowing employees with RSUs expiring in 2024 to cash out.
 For the remaining shareholder-employees, they will need to wait their turn for the next tender offer or, perhaps someday, a Stripe IPO.

 While a tender offer can consist of all shares of a company being bought all at once, it doesn’t always mean that.
 A tender offer is simply a group sale that is organized by the company with the help of outside broker-dealers and investment banks.
 Twitter was sold to Elon Musk in a tender offer for 100% of the company, but Stripe is not looking to do that.
 For what it’s worth, this isn’t even the first time Stripe has facilitated a tender offer.
-As recently as 2021, $1 billion worth of Stripe RSUs were sold to outside investors (Stripe actually tried to raise $4 billion that time around too).
+As recently as 2021, $1 billion worth of Stripe RSUs were sold to outside investors (Stripe tried to raise $4 billion that time around too).

 What’s the difference between a tender offer and a secondary transaction?